meteor/meteor/content/structure.md

 <h3 id="structuring-imports">Structuring imports</h3>

 Now that we have placed all files in the `imports/` directory, let's think about how best to organize our code using modules.
-We've seen that it makes sense to put all "startup" code in a `imports/startup` directory.
+It makes sense to put all code that runs when your app starts in an `imports/startup` directory.
 Another good idea is splitting data and business logic from UI rendering code.
 We suggest using directories called `imports/api` and `imports/ui` for this logical split.

 Within the `imports/api` directory, it's sensible to split the code into directories based on the domain that the code is providing an API for --- typically this corresponds to the collections you've defined in your app.
 For instance in the Todos example app, we have the `imports/api/lists` and `imports/api/todos` domains.
 Inside each directory we define the collections, publications and methods used to manipulate the relevant domain data.